Module palletjack.load

 self.gis = gis

-self.working_dir = working_dir if working_dir else None
+self.working_dir = working_dir

-The new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.
+If you are working with a feature layer, the new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.

 Args: